 7. Comfy shoes if you’ve chosen to walk home

 One of the main points that came out of our survey was that many women felt vulnerable because they had to make their way home in a pair of sky-scraper heels.
-To support the 11% of women who felt at risk, we have created a BLISTERFRIDAY code.
-This offers 12% off at www.cocoroselondon.com and is valid site-wide (excluding gift vouchers) until Sunday December 15, 2019.
+Always pack a spare pair of foldable, comfy flats in your handbag so you can change into them for the journey home.

-With an array of flat party shoes, from black to gold, that are suitable as first-choice party-night footwear, shoes in the travel collection fold into a gorgeous, matching purse, so as to be swapped for agony-inducing heels when needed.
-Here, a little carry-bag unfolds from the purse’s back pocket, so you can easily carry your heels home safely.
+With an array of foldable, flat party shoes, from black to gold, that are suitable as first-choice party-night footwear or to keep in your handbag for later, each pair comes with a matching purse, and can be swapped for agony-inducing heels when needed.
+You'll also be able to unfold a little carry-bag from the purse’s back pocket, so you can easily carry your heels home safely too.

 Another way to stay safe, if you decide to walk home, is to plan your route and make sure it’s well lit.
 Don’t choose to walk down back streets or alley ways because it’s quicker.
 Dig out your street-wise sense and walk the route that’s busy with people.